 Would you like me to help you prepare a set of talking points or a “rejoinder” in case the FAA calls for an in-person or virtual hearing?

-The Erosion of Transparency: A Case Study of RTI Non-Compliance in Uttar Pradesh
+Understanding RTI Violation Cases in India: A Case Study of RTI Non-Compliance in Uttar Pradesh

-A recent case involving Yogi M P Singh and the Purvanchal Vidyut Vitran Nigam Limited (PUVVNL) in Mirzapur highlights a growing and troubling trend: the blatant disregard for statutory timelines by public authorities in Uttar Pradesh.
+A recent case involving Yogi M P Singh and the Purvanchal Vidyut Vitran Nigam Limited (PUVVNL) in Mirzapur notably highlights a growing and troubling trend: specifically, the blatant disregard for statutory timelines by public authorities in Uttar Pradesh.

 The issue began on February 23, 2025, when the appellant filed an RTI application (Registration No: PUVNL/R/2025/60112) seeking clarity on electricity billing discrepancies.
-The queries were straightforward and concerned public service delivery:
+The queries were straightforward and concerned public service delivery: (Understanding RTI Violation Cases in India)

 - The grounds and authorization behind specific electricity bills.